ip-repo/guides/example-tts-pyside6/example-tts-pyside6.md

 ## Gtts widget
 So, we have seen three engines that we can use (there are more..) and each engines has its own functionality and limitation.
-The first widget can be found in the file `gtts_widget_run.py` if you have installed the neccesary modules just run the it.
+The first widget can be found in the file <a href="https://github.com/ip-repo/guides/blob/main/example-tts-pyside6/gtts_widget_run.py">`gtts_widget_run.py`</a> if you have installed the neccesary modules just run the it.
 ```console
 python gtts_widget_run.py
 ```